manvel-khnkoyan/jpv/README.md

     };

     console.log(  jpv.validate(json, pattern)  )    // --> true
 ```

 ## Empty or Match (?)
 Operator

-Current operator ("!") also used with *native* and *logical* types.
-This operator is used when given value can be empty along with some pattern.
+This operator is used when given value is allowed to be empty as well.
 It works like a regex *?* operator.

+Current operator ("!") is used for only with *native* and *logical* types.

 ```javascript